 Please read the chapter NetworkManager Considerations.
-It is important to understand the different behavior of Charon-SSP on Linux 7.x and Linux 8.x.
+It is important to understand the behavior of Charon-SSP due to the different NetworkManager behavior on the different Linux versions.

 Charon-SSP in VMware environments

 It is recommended to use individual vNICs to provide Ethernet interfaces to guest systems.
 Connecting a virtual bridge with a vSwitch is not recommended as this can lead to serious network problems in the LAN unless the configuration is very well understood.
 This does not apply to internal bridges (i.e., virtual bridges not connected to an external interface).
 Similar considerations apply to other hypervisor environments.